-The old-age pension equal to 2.5% of the individual’s wages in the previous 2 years multiplied by the number of contribution years is paid.
+The old-age pension to be paid is 2.5% of the individual’s wages in the previous 2 years multiplied by the number of contribution years.
 The maximum pension is equal to 75% of an employee’s average monthly wages multiplied by the number of contribution years.

 Dependent's Supplement: The pension is hiked by 10% for the 1st dependent, and 5% for the 2nd and 3rd dependent.
 The dependent supplement cannot be more than 20% of the pension.